Skip to main content

 Registration Information and Tips

-Visit My Apps Dashboard to access Banner Self Service and log in.
-If you are unable to log in or do not know your Banner SLU Net ID (username) or password, contact the Office of the Registrar at registrar-madrid@slu.edu.
+Log in to My Apps Dashboard to access Banner Self Service - Student.
+If you cannot log in or do not know your Banner SLU Net ID (username) or password, contact the Office of the Registrar at registrar-madrid@slu.edu.
 Include your full name, Banner ID number and date of birth.

-Here are the menu items you'll see in Banner Self Service:
+Here are the menu items you'll see in Banner Self Service - Student:

 To register for classes

 • Make an appointment with your advisor.
-You should do this one to two weeks before the registration period begins.
-Plan the classes that you would like to take in advance and bring a copy of your transcript printed from Banner.
+You should do this, one to two weeks before registration begins.
+Plan the classes you would like to take, and bring a copy of your transcript printed from Banner.

-• Use the Courses@SLU Web or log in to Banner Self Service through My Apps Dashboard.
+• Use the Courses@SLU Web or Banner Self Service - Student icon in My Apps Dashboard.
 If you use Banner, continue with the following steps:

 • Provided you receive no errors, you have successfully registered.
 (Check your schedule in Banner.)

-• You may use the same steps to add and drop classes up until the add/drop period ends (see the Academic Calendar).
+• You may use the same steps to add and drop classes until the add/drop period ends, or withdraw from a course until the withdrawal period ends (see the Academic Calendar).

 To request an official transcript

-Transcripts will be sent at the time of request.
-If final grades have not yet been posted, they will not appear on the transcript.
-Submit the request at the end of the semester, after your grades are posted and you have verified this by checking your transcript in Banner.
+Transcripts will be sent at the time of the request.
+Final grades will only appear on the transcript if they have been posted.
+Submit the request at the end of the semester, after your grades are posted, and you have verified this by checking your transcript in Banner.

 To view and print your recent grades